UNM-CARC/QuickBytes/Paraview_1022.md

     4. Startup Type: Manual
     5. Click on "Save"

 NOTE: When you are finished make sure to end the interactive job on the compute nodes.
-You can do this by exiting "Exit" the compute node or the qdel command on the cluster head node.
+You can do this by exiting "Exit" the compute node or the "scancel" command on the cluster head node.

 ## pvserver vs. pvrenderserver & pvdataserver